carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 # Let's Get Ethical

+There are multiple ethical fields to consider when using and presenting Twitter data.
+In this lesson, we will be focusing on two issues: consent, misinformation, and core legal practices as it relates to archiving data.

 ## Misinformation

 Something about social media as a tool for people with certain motives.
 I wonder if theres a Parler Dataset on Kaggle?
 Or do you think that might violate the Carpentries code of conduct (too risky?)?

 > ## Challenge: January 6 Insurrectionists
 >
 > After the US Capitol riot, a user on kaggle captured 80,000
 > Tweets from people associated with that day's events, concentrating
 > on accounts from those protesting / rioting.
 >
 > This kaggle user, in the public interest, stored the full content of
 > these Tweets as a .csv.
 The best practice would be to save only a
 > dehydrated set of tweets.
 However, in this instance, we can use this
 > person's conscientious objection to social norms and Twitter's
 > Terms-of-Service to ask whether or not any of this is in the
 > public good or an acceptable topic of research.
 >
 > Using the file [dehydrated_Capitol_Rioters.txt](../data/dehydratedCapitolRiotTweets.txt), determine how many
 > Tweets were in the archive, and how many remain on Mr. Musk's new
 > acquisition.
 > {: .source}
 >
 > > ## Solution